ariok/BWWalkthrough/README.md

 #### Attach Pages to the Master

-Here is an example of how to create a walkthrough reading data from a dedicated Storyboard:
+Here is an example that shows how to create a walkthrough reading data from a dedicated Storyboard:

         // Get view controllers and build the walkthrough let stb = UIStoryboard(name: "Walkthrough", bundle: nil)